 José lives with his father and his mother.
-He is responsible for running errands.
 His father is sometimes employed as a laborer and his mother maintains the home.
+José works at home running errands.
 There are 2 children in the family.

 José is not attending school because he is too young.
 Playing with cars, playing with marbles and playing ball games are his favorite activities.
 He also attends Bible class regularly.

-Please remember José in your prayers.
-Your love and support will help him to receive the assistance he needs to grow and develop.
+Your love and support will help José to receive the assistance he needs to develop his potential.
+Please pray for him.

 José lives in the hillside community of Col. Nueva Suyapa, home to approximately 8,300 residents.
 Typical houses are constructed of wood and have dirt floors.
 The spoken language is Spanish.

 The regional diet consists of maize, beans, rice and eggs.
 Common health problems in this area include malnutrition, parasites and respiratory illnesses.
 Most adults work in domestic services and earn the equivalent of $210 per month.
 This community needs paved roads, a sewer system, classrooms, employment opportunities and drug and alcohol abuse prevention programs.

 Your sponsorship allows the staff of Proyecto José to provide José with Bible classes, medical and dental checkups, health and nutrition education, sports, group games, community service opportunities, academic reinforcement and school supplies.
 The center staff will also provide evangelism, counseling and parenting education for the parents or guardians of José.

 Two mountain ranges divide Honduras and tropical lowlands line both coasts.
 The climate varies according to altitude; higher regions are temperate and the lowlands are tropical.
 The rainy season lasts from May to October.